bndtools/bnd/docs/_instructions/metainf-services.md

 This instruction can have the following values:

-- `annotation` (default if not set): Scan files and only process annotations.
-- `auto`: process annotations and special treatment and auto-register services without annotations.
-That means that bnd auto-generates a `aQute.bnd.annotation.spi.ServiceProvider` annotation without attributes if an Implementation doesn't have one.
+- `auto` (default if not set): auto-register services without textual annotations.
+That means that bnd auto-generates a `aQute.bnd.annotation.spi.ServiceProvider` annotation without attributes 'under the hood' if an Implementation doesn't have one.
 This is useful if you just want to have bnd generate the `Provide-Capability` headers for `osgi.serviceloader`.
+Additionally 'auto' behaves like 'annotation'.
+- `annotation`: Scan files and only process textual annotations in comments of META-INF/services files.
 - `none`: disable processing of files in `META-INF/services`

 ## Example